-Have equity in your home?
-Want a lower payment?
-An appraisal from REID E. CHOATE & ASSOCIATES, LLC can help you get rid of your PMI.
+REID E. CHOATE & ASSOCIATES, LLC can help you remove your Private Mortgage Insurance

-A 20% down payment is usually accepted when buying a house.
-Because the risk for the lender is generally only the remainder between the home value and the amount due on the loan, the 20% provides a nice cushion against the expenses of foreclosure, selling the home again, and natural value changesin the event a purchaser doesn't pay.
+A 20% down payment is usually the standard when getting a mortgage.
+The lender's liability is generally only the remainder between the home value and the sum remaining on the loan, so the 20% provides a nice buffer against the expenses of foreclosure, reselling the home, and regular value fluctuations in the event a purchaser is unable to pay.

-The market was taking down payments down to 10, 5 and even 0 percent during the mortgage boom of the last decade.
-A lender is able to handle the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
-PMI covers the lender in the event a borrower is unable to pay on the loan and the worth of the house is less than the balance of the loan.
+During the recent mortgage upturn of the last decade, it became widespread to see lenders commanding down payments of 10, 5 or even 0 percent.
+How does a lender manage the increased risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI guards the lender in the event a borrower doesn't pay on the loan and the market price of the house is lower than what is owed on the loan.

-PMI can be costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and oftentimes isn't even tax deductible.
-Separate from a piggyback loan where the lender consumes all the deficits, PMI is favorable for the lender because they collect the money, and they get paid if the borrower defaults.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and many times isn't even tax deductible, PMI can be pricey to a borrower.
+Contradictory to a piggyback loan where the lender consumes all the damages, PMI is money-making for the lender because they obtain the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.